convince-project/AS2FM/docs/source/howto.rst

 .. _bt_plugin_scxml:

-Creating a SCXML model of a BT plugin
+Creating an SCXML model of a BT plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SCXML models of BT plugins can be done similarly to the ones for ROS nodes.
 However, in BT plugins there are a few special functionalities that are provided: